Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

-Imagine spending $10,000 on any of those options above and then coming home to a statement showing an additional 2.5% foreign transaction fee of $250 on those purchases…
+Imagine spending $10,000 on any of these and then coming home to a statement showing an additional 2.5% foreign transaction fee of $250 on those purchases…

 …and knowing the charges effectively wipe out whatever rewards you were earning and then some.

-That’s where the 4% foreign purchase cash back bump comes into play.
+That’s where the 3% U.S. dollar cash back bump comes into play.

-Rogers offers 4% cash back on foreign purchases, but like virtually all other major credit card providers it charges 2.5% in foreign transaction fees.
+Rogers offers 3% cash back on U.S. dollar purchases, but like virtually all other major credit card providers it charges 2.5% in foreign transaction fees.
 The net cash back rate is therefore:

 A net positive even after accounting for the foreign exchange fees.

-In effect, the 4% waives the foreign transaction fees outright.
+In effect, the 3% waives the foreign transaction fees outright on USD purchases.

-In fact, it’s cheaper than exchanging money at a bank or making cash withdrawals at an out-of-country ATM.
+In fact, it’s cheaper than exchanging money at a bank or making cash withdrawals at a U.S. ATM.